 You’ll want to pour each liquor into a mixing glass immediately after you measure it.
 Almost any vessel will work if you don’t have a mixing glass.
 As an example, we used the bottom of our Boston shaker to craft this cocktail.

-Click here to purchase a mixing glass if you’re feeling fancy.
+Purchase a mixing glass from Amazon if you’re feeling fancy.

 The next step is to add two dashes each of Angostura Bitters and Peychaud’s Bitters into the same mixing glass.